 Wiltshire Council pays tribute to Merchant Navy

-The event marked Merchant Navy Day, an annual commemoration of the priceless contribution made by merchant mariners down the years.
+The ceremony was to mark Merchant Navy Day, an annual commemoration of the contribution made by merchant mariners down the years.

-Cllr Bucknell said: "It is always a moving and emotional ceremony, and a fitting way to mark the vital role the Merchant Navy has played in our nation's history.
+This ceremony is a fitting way to mark the important role the Merchant Navy has played in our nation's history.

 We will never forget the immense courage of countless Merchant Navy sailors who have kept Britain fed and supplied during the darkest days of war.
 Many lost their lives, and we owe our freedom to their selfless bravery.

 Merchant Navy Day falls on 3 September each year and raises awareness of the country's ongoing dependence on merchant seafarers.
 The day commemorates an event in 1939, during World War II when the first UK merchant ship, SS Athenia, was sunk with the loss of over 128 passengers and crew.